craftablescience/ChiraEngine/README.md

     - `sudo apt update && sudo apt install cmake build-essential xorg-dev mesa-common-dev mesa-utils`

 ## Development (macOS)
-- **To Setup CMake**: You must install llvm from homebrew as the default Apple Clang does not work properly. use the command `brew install llvm` and then run `cmake_config_macos.sh` to create the build folder
+- **Required**: You must install llvm from homebrew as the default Apple Clang does not work properly. use the command `brew install llvm`.

-        To compile using cmake in the terminal run `cmake --build build --config Debug`
+- **Using Cmake/Terminal**: Run `cmake_configure_macos.sh Makefiles` to configure cmake to use Unix Makefiles.
+To build ChiraEngine run `cmake --build build --config Debug`

-- **XCode**: coming soon!
+- **XCode**: Run `cmake_configure_macos.sh Xcode` to configure cmake to use Xcode Projects.
+You will find the ChiraEngine project under `build`. ***Building under Xcode is currently unsupported due to issues with trying to use a custom compiler.***

 ## Usage
 I recommend adding this repository as a submodule to your project.